lVlyke/lithium-angular/README.md

 }
 ```

+As you can see in the example above, a ```buttonPressCount``` property is automatically created in the component's template that can be used to bind to properties.

 #### StateEmitter property decorators

-Property decorators may be passed to ```StateEmitter``` and will be applied to the underlying property.
+Property decorators may be passed to ```StateEmitter``` and will be forwarded to the underlying property.

 ##### Example